Getting Voiceover Work – Intention

 First, make a list, in small detail, of the things you’ll need to have in place, in order to get that demo.

-If you’re just starting out, find a coach in your local areawho can assess you, give you crucial technique skills, guidance on your voice style and where you’d fit into the scheme of things and importantly, give you information about the local landscape; perhaps even a list of places to send a demo.
+If you’re just starting out, find a coach in your local areawho can assess you, give you crucial technique skills, guidance on your voice style and where you’d fit into the scheme of things and importantly allow you access the scripts that suit your voice, then give you information about the local landscape; perhaps even a list of places to send a demo.

 A coach will also give you advice on other ‘opportunities’ out there.